Understanding Address Parsing, Standardization, and Delivery Verification APIs

 - A frustrated household receives multiple pieces and gets frustrated with both your brand and the waste.

-- Unnecessary printing costs for pieces that aren’t delivered or multiple pieces delivered per address.
+- Unnecessary printing costs for pieces that aren’t delivered, or for multiple pieces delivered to the same address.

-- Unnecessary postage costs for pieces that aren’t delivered or multiple pieces delivered per address.
+- Unnecessary postage costs for pieces that aren’t delivered, or for multiple pieces delivered to the same address.

-It’s not a small issue… without accurate data, you can have incredible waste.
+It’s not a minor issue… without accurate data, you can have incredible waste.

 Approximately 20% of addresses entered online contain errors – spelling mistakes, wrong house numbers, incorrect postal codes, formatting errors that don’t comply with a country’s postal regulations.
 This can result in late or undeliverable shipments, a big and costly concern for companies doing business domestically and across borders.